hmltn-0/BookNamer/apple_books_interface/README.md

 ## Conclusion

 Both methods have their own sets of advantages and disadvantages.
 The choice between them depends on the specific needs of the user.
 Locally on a MacBook is much easier, but iCloud may be useful in some fallback cases.

+## Additional Notes

+Reverse engineering the iCloud API might be useful but is generally considered challenging and potentially unreliable.
+Therefore, we will focus on rewriting the metadata and accessing the files via file paths on a local machine.

+1. For the latest version of macOS, what is the file path to Books\' files?
+2. Due to iCloud offloading PDFs from the device to save memory, we must accommodate situations where a filename is present, but you need to trigger the file to be downloaded from iCloud before viewing it, for example, by attempting to open it.